angulardart/site-angulardart/src/angular/guide/template-syntax.md

 Hiding an element is quite different from removing an element with `NgIf`.

 When you hide an element, that element and all of its descendents remain in the DOM.
-All components for those elements stay in memory and Angular may continue to check for changes.
+All components for those elements stay in memory, and Angular might continue to check for changes.
-You could be holding onto considerable computing resources and degrading performance, for something the user can't see.
+Your app might hold onto considerable computing resources, degrading performance for something the user can't see.

 When `NgIf` is `false`, Angular removes the element and its descendents from the DOM.